Rabies in Children

-Your child's health care provider will determine specific treatment for rabies.
-Unfortunately, there is no known, effective treatment for rabies once symptoms of the disease occur.
+Your child's healthcare provider will determine specific treatment for rabies.
+Unfortunately, there is no known, effective treatment for rabies once symptoms of the disease happen.
 However, there are effective vaccines (HDCV, PCEC) that provide immunity to rabies when given soon after an exposure.
 Treatment for suspected exposure to rabies includes one dose of immune globulin and a series of shots of rabies vaccine over a 2-week period.
-It may also be used for protection before an exposure occurs, for persons such as veterinarians and animal handlers.
+It may also be used for protection before an exposure happens, for people such as veterinarians and animal handlers.

 How can animal bites and rabies be prevented?

 Being safe around animals, even your own pets, can help reduce the risk of animal bites.
 Some general guidelines for avoiding animal bites and rabies include the following:

 Keep pets in a fenced yard or on a leash when out in public.